 Prune it back.
 Cut back stems to keep this fern compact and bushy.
 Trim off old, faded fronds to make room for new growth and to keep the plant looking its best.

-Leaf drop is usually a symptom of too much sunlight -- or, more likely -- dry soil.
+Leaf drop is usually a symptom of too little or too much sunlight -- or, more likely -- dry soil.
 Foxtail likes dappled sunlight.
 Water regularly, but take care not to overwater.
 The plant's thick, tuberous roots store water and soggy soil can cause root rot.
 Raising the humidity can help; this plant loves to be misted.

 Origin: South Africa

 Height: Up to 3 ft (90 cm) long

 Light: Bright indirect sunlight year-round.
 For even growth, give the plant a quarter turn every week or so to expose all sides to sunlight.